sidechained/TrainingTheBeagle/Tutorials/_toDiscussNextTime/power/power-banks.md

 As these are cheap and therefore potentially low quality devices, I wanted to measure the actual voltage and current output coming from the power banks, to make sure not to overload or underpower the beaglebone.
 To do this I made a tester cable by hacking off the end of an old USB cable, separating out the power cables, and connecting these to a multimeter.
 The results were as follows:

+Samsung
+Square
+Xinbo
+Power Bank
 [table here]

 #### Batteries

-For this project I bought Panasonic NCR18650A's - a very common type of high capacity (3100mAh) lithium ion (Li-on) battery.
-See this [data sheet](http://www.panasonic.com/industrial/includes/pdf/ACA4000CE254-NCR18650A.pdf) and the [Panasonic website] (http://industrial.panasonic.com/www-cgi/jvcr13pz.cgi?E+BA+4+ACA4001+NCR18650A+7+WW).
-As far as I can tell, these are unprotected batteries i.e. they have no inbuilt circuitry to prevent overcharging or discharging below a certain level (see [below](link) for more about protected vs unprotected batteries.
+For this project I bought Panasonic NCR18650A's - a very common type of high capacity (3100mAh) lithium ion (Li-on) battery (see this [data sheet](http://www.panasonic.com/industrial/includes/pdf/ACA4000CE254-NCR18650A.pdf) and the [Panasonic website](http://industrial.panasonic.com/www-cgi/jvcr13pz.cgi?E+BA+4+ACA4001+NCR18650A+7+WW)).
+As far as I can tell, these are unprotected batteries i.e. they have no inbuilt circuitry to prevent overcharging or discharging below a certain level (see [below](#protected-vs-unprotected) for more about protected vs unprotected batteries).

 ##### Battery Comparison